AutoVision-cloud/Deformable-PV-RCNN/README.md

 c.
 Install OpenPCDet and prepare KITTI data:

 Please refer to [INSTALL.md](docs/INSTALL.md) for installation and dataset preparation.
-In case a version for OpenPCDet is already installed and incompatible with this configuration, we recommend recursively cloning the commit provided in this repository and building the library from scratch with `python setup.py develop`.

 d.
 Run experiments with a specific configuration file: